penpot/penpot-docs/technical-guide/getting-started.md

 In Network/CNAME you can find the URL of your instance.
 Copy and paste this into a browser and start using Penpot.

-### Configuration ###
+### Configuration Elestio ###

 If you want to make changes to your Penpot setup click on the “Update config” button in Software.
 Here you can see the “Docker compose” used to create the instance.
 In “ENV” top middle left you can make configuration changes that will be reflected in the Docker compose.
-You can find more information on the configuration options in Configuration.
+You can find more information on the configuration options in [Advanced Configuration][3].
 In the “ENV” file a “#” at the start of the line means it is text and not considered part of the configuration.
 This means you will need to delete it to get some of the configuration options to work.
 Once you made all your changes hit “Update & restart”.
 After a couple of minutes, your changes will be active.

 Get in contact with us through <a href="mailto:support@penpot.app">support@penpot.app</a> if you have any questions or need help.